Frequently asked questions

 Why do I need to make a Birdy Profile?

-We require a Birdy Profile to be made for grooming appointments, boarding reservations, and online shopping.
-Due to the restrictions of covid we can no longer allow walk-ins.
-So by creating a Birdy Profile you can make you appointment quickly and easily from the comfort of your own home.
+We require a Birdy Profile to be made for grooming appointments, boarding reservations, and for store credit/exchanges.
+Due to the restrictions of covid and our new register system we can no longer allow walk-ins.
+By creating a Birdy Profile you can make your appointment/reservations quickly and easily from the comfort of your own home.

 How do I make an grooming appointment or boarding reservation?

 Making an appoinment is easy.
 Click on the Birdy Profile tab to be brought to our appointment page.
-If you have not yet made a profile click the "Are you a new customer?" tab to begin making your profile.
+If you have not yet made a profile, click the "Are you a new customer?" tab to begin making your profile.
 Fill out the forms and also create a profile for each of your birds.
-Once you completed the forms you can begin making your appointments under "Request Services" highlighted in blue.
-You then selection either boarding reservation or grooming appointment.
-For grooming appointments you will be givin the option of choosing which size bird you have which corolates to the amount of time the clipping takes and price points.
+Once you have completed the forms, you can begin making your appointments under "Request Services" highlighted in blue.
+You then select either boarding reservation or grooming appointment.
+For grooming appointments, you will be givin the option of choosing which size bird you have; which corolates to the amount of time the clipping takes and price points.
 If you are unsure of the size of your bird, a chart at the top of each section will let you know which birds fit under that size.
-Once you select a date to bring your bird in red and green boxes will appear with different times.
-Red boxes indicate time slots that are already booked where as green boxes indicate available times.
-Each bird must have their own appointment due to the amount of time required for clipping.
+Once you select a date to bring your bird in, red and green boxes will appear with different time slots.
+Red boxes indicate time slots that are already booked.
+Where as, green boxes indicate available times.
+Each bird must have their own appointment slot, due to the amount of time required for clipping.